To pay for LinkedIn Premium membership, or not to pay?

 This can be a significant benefit to you as a Premium subscriber if you are using LinkedIn for lead generation.
 InMails can be costly, and in most cases, prospects won’t pay to message you.
 Open Profile removes a key barrier between you and the prospects outside your 1st level network.

-When you have the Open Profile feature, LinkedIn members not connected to you will see they can send you a message in the the top portion of the profile, even though you are not 1st degree connections.
+When you have the Open Profile feature, LinkedIn members not connected to you can click the Message button at the top of your profile and send you a message.

 Plus, your LinkedIn profile looks more eye-catching in the search results because it has a small gold LinkedIn badge beside your name.